National archivist of Norway

 Henrik Wergeland's office at the archives in Akershus.

-The national archivist (Riksarkivar) of Norway is the professional and administrative manager of the National Archives of Norway and the National Archival Services of Norway.
+The national archivist (nasjonalarkivar) of Norway is the professional and administrative manager of the National Archives of Norway in Oslo and the National Archives of Norway.
 In addition, the national archivist bears direct responsibility with regard to legislation and regulations.

 The position was created in 1839.
 Henrik Wergeland was appointed the first national archivist in 1840 and entered office in 1841.
 At that time, the position was limited to serving as head of the National Archives.
 In 1904 the position was expanded to also encompass the head of the regional state archives.

 Inga Bolstad was appointed national archivist in 2014.